BALKAN HERITAGE FIELD SCHOOL PROJECT (COURSE) 2015:

 The Roman Theater, Plovdiv, Bulgaria

-Free time: The town of Pazardzhik offers a variety of opportunities for good entertainment, sightseeing and shopping.
-At the weekends there are guided visits to the Archaeological Museum, Roman monuments and the Old Town Quarter of Plovdiv will be organized for all field school participants.
-Participants in session 3 and the two project sessions (1&2) will visit also Stara Zagora and the Museum of the Europe' best preserved Neolithic (5600 BC) dwellings (for participants in the Extended Field School Project).
+Free time: The town of Pazardzhik and its surroundings offers a variety of opportunities for good entertainment, sightseeing, sports, wine-tasting and shopping.
+Guided visits to the Archaeological Museum, Roman monuments and the Old Town Quarter of Plovdiv will be organized for all field school participants.
+Participants in session 3 and the two project sessions (1&2) will visit also Stara Zagora and the Museum of the Europe' best preserved Neolithic (5600 BC) dwellings.